 All areas within the famous “gold-pyrite belt” have good potential for producing placer gold in the creeks and rivers.
 Focus on areas that have historic lode mining activity.
 Counties with significant gold mining history includes; Faquier, Culpepper, Madison, Orange, Louisa, Fluvanna, Buckingham, Cumberland, and Prince Edward Counties.

-takes time and research.
+Keep in mind that finding a rich deposit of gold takes time and research.
 They call it “prospecting” for a reason; spend some time panning different areas until you find a rich gold bearing area.
 Once you are finding some good color in your pan, you should consider using some larger equipment so that you can process more material.